NormanSamsudin/National-Museum/README.md

 - **Backend**: Node.js will serve as the backend API.
 It will handle all the requests from the mobile app, including retrieving event data, implementing search functionality, and managing pagination.
 - **Database**: MongoDB will be used as the database to store all event and activity data.
 Its document-based structure makes it flexible for handling varying event types and participant data.

-## Widgets Used in Flutter Application

-To build an interactive and user-friendly mobile application, the following Flutter widgets are suitable:

-- **`ListView.builder`**: This widget is ideal for displaying a scrollable list of events.
-It efficiently loads items lazily as the user scrolls, making it perfect for implementing infinite scroll with pagination.
-- **`TextField`**: A `TextField` widget will be used for the search bar, allowing users to enter keywords to filter events.
-You can also integrate this with debouncing techniques to optimize performance during searches.

-- **`FutureBuilder`**: This widget is great for making asynchronous requests to the backend API and displaying events when the data is retrieved.
-It simplifies handling loading states (such as showing a `CircularProgressIndicator` while waiting for the event data).

-- **`GridView`**: If events are categorized and you want to display them in a visually organized way, `GridView` allows for a structured grid layout.
-This might be useful if you want to display different categories of events side by side.

-- **`Pagination Controls (Custom Buttons)`**: You can create custom pagination controls using `ElevatedButton` or `IconButton`.
-These buttons will allow the user to navigate between pages of events, providing a better user experience for long lists.

-- **`BottomNavigationBar`**: If you plan to include multiple sections within the app (such as "Events", "Categories", "Favorites"), a `BottomNavigationBar` can help users navigate between different parts of the app seamlessly.

-- **`SliverList`** and **`SliverAppBar`**: If you want to enhance the scrolling experience further, you can combine `SliverList` and `SliverAppBar` to create a sophisticated scrolling effect, which allows the app bar to collapse or expand as users scroll through the list of events.

 ## Technical Requirements

 - **Infinite Scroll and Pagination**: Support infinite scrolling with pagination to handle the large number of events throughout the year efficiently.